- See the List of ELECTRI Council Members

 A Set Amount Bequest

-A certain number of dollars, or shares of stock, or a parcel of real property is to be transferred and you spell out in your will the exact amount of the gift.
+A certain number of dollars, or shares of stock, or a parcel of real property is to be transferred and you spell out in your will the exact amount you want to have tranferred from your estate.

-The Foundation will be pleased to provide additional information on planned giving options and encourages you to consult your tax and legal counsel when considering this type of gift.
+The Foundation will be pleased to provide additional information on planned giving options and encourages you to consult your tax and legal counsel when considering this type of investment in ELECTRi International.